The-MAZZTer/DarkForces/README.md

 You're welcome to fork this project.
 You may issue pull requests for things like bug fixes, but if you're taking this code to use for some other project it may not make sense to fold the code back in.

-## Stuff I'm Working On

-* Add more Unity helper classes and showcases such as data import/export tool and resource viewer/playback, and cutscene browser/playback.

-## Stuff I See Could Use Improvement

-* Relace SkiaSharp with ImageSharp for the Map Generator feature.
-I may not actually do this since the license is more restrictive (still fine for pure OSS).
-It does make building cross-platform easier, but SkiaSharp has a lot of native binaries even for WebGL now, they'd just need to be set up to work in Unity.
-* Code to save all Dark Forces data file types is present but still needs testing and bug fixing.
-* Code to create/modify GOB/LFD files is very basic and could use improvement.
+## Future Plans

+I want to add more tools such as:
+* Cutscene player
+* Catwalk 3DO generator (takes a sector and generates a 3DO to precisely fit it, and allows you to choose textures for it, then adds it to your level for you).
+* Resource validator (verify file format library can load/save files properly, determine compression ratio when resaving files)

+I want to bring this showcase to other platforms such as WebAssembly.
+This will require dropping the current method of importing/exporting images like PNGs, at least outside of Windows.
+I will probably need to switch to manually writing BMPs or something which is less than ideal, but I cannot find a working image library that supports 8-bit PNGs.
+I may try to find one or two more.

+In addition, WebAssembly support will require working around limitations regarding file loading and saving.
+It is likely possible to allow the user to select their Dark Forces folder so the showcase can access it.
+Then, the internal file browser can be augmented to load files from the internal browser APIs.
+Finally, saving files from within the tool should download them through the browser.

+## Lower Priority Tasks

+* Replace the image manipulation libratgies used with a different library for palettized image import/export (libpng?).
+Currently a few different ones I've tried don't support palettized image loading/saving properly.
+At worst I could switch to manually generating/consuming BMPs, and generating 32-bit PNG exports intread for users who don't care about reimporting them later.
 * Find a better MIDI soundfont.
 DOSBox's sounds nice...
-* Add collision support to the Level Explorer.
-The colliders are in place, just need to implement the movement properly in the camera script.
 * iMUSE support for the music to transition between stalk/fight modes.
 No idea how this works in practice though.
 MIDI/GMID can have "markers" in the music, which IIRC is how it is done, but I've never dug into it.
-In addition there's
+In addition there's the question of if the library I'm using can even support that.
 * Load INF data in Level Explorer and do things like play ambient sounds or even add some of the INF logic in.
+This will need to be done for the randomizer feature to allow for mirror mode (some scripts will need to move a different direction!)
 * In the Level Explorer, do sign textures in shader.
 Currently they're rendered on a separate polygon slighty in front.
 This means culling is not done properly if the sign overlaps the edge of the wall.
 * Look at adapting [this](https://medium.com/@jmickle_/writing-a-doom-style-shader-for-unity-63fa13678634) for Dark Forces colormaps.
 Current implementation generates 32-bit textures on the CPU side.
 * Add support for reading/writing the PlayStation port file formats (mostly they took the text-based file formats like 3DOs and developed binary formats that otherwise are very similar).
 Would be fun to see if mods could be converted to run on the PlayStation port.

-## Crazy Ideas You Could Make With This, Maybe

-* Tool which adapts any VUE to adjust it for a different start or end point, and adjusts the VUE to be relative to that point.
-* Tool which adds additional frames to VUEs in between existing ones to make the animation better (can Dark Forces support this?).
-* Tool to automatically generate Alt Y 3DOs based on selected sector shape and desired thickness of platform, and textures to use.
-* Tool which detects lines-of-sight in a level that would result in HoM effect in Dark Forces (draw distance or over 40 portals in a row at once).
-* Tool which detects overlapping geometry.
-* Tool which converts Doom resources to Dark Forces or vice versa.
-* Unity-based Level Editor for Dark Forces levels with real-time 3D preview.
-* Tool to convert Dark Forces levels to other game engines.
-CTs rescuing hostages on SECBASE?
-Sure, why not?
-* Bring mousebots 3DOs and the joy they provide to all games!

-## Crazy Ideas Which Were Made With This, For Sure
+## Used In Other Project

 * LevelExplorer was converted into [an editor map preview](https://github.com/df21-net/DarkForcesRenderer) for [WDFUSE](https://github.com/df21-net/editor) by [Karjala22](https://github.com/Karjala22).